kerlix123/miniN/README.md

 ## Loop functions
 Inside a loop you can use "BREAK" or "CONTINUE" functions to break or continue a loop.

+## ...~
+You can use ...~ operator to say to the function to take and execute all the lines while the name of line is not ~ or till the end of program.

+You can use it in EXE, IF, ELIF, ELSE, WHILE, FOR, FUN.

 ## Lists
 Lists in miniN are written like this: